When Man’s Best Friend Becomes Therapeutic

 Of the many pets that can be employed for the therapy, dogs are greatly in demand as they are capable of leading clients into the following:

 If Pet Therapy is found to be the primary need of your ill loved one at home, do not have any hesitations in calling for our services!
-We are a prompt provider of Home Care in Brewster, NY.
+We are a prompt provider of Home Care in Wilton, CT and the nearby area.
 Feel free to reach us at 845-582-0337 so we can start making arrangements.
 Let us together make dogs your ill loved one’s therapeutic best friend!